RakhithJK/redcanaryco-invoke-atomicredteam-wiki/Execution-Logging.md

 # Attire Logger

 Instead of using the default logging mechanism you can log execution details (**including command output**) in the Attire format.
 The Attire format is written as JSON data and is importable into tools like [Vectr](https://vectr.io/), a purple team reporting tool.
+The default log name when using the Attire Logger is `Invoke-AtomicTest-ExecutionLog-timestamp.json` in the tmp directory ($env:TEMP, %tmp%, or \tmp).
+Note that text *timestamp* in the log file name will be replaced by the actual timestamp at execution.
+This means that a new log file will be created every time Invoke-AtomicTest is called (because the timestamp will be different).

 You can specify the use of the Attire logger when executing atomic tests as follows.